Questions And Answers

 Returning boomerangs could also be used in hunting but not generally as an impact weapon but more as a distraction.
 Thus the term "hunting boomerang" is unclear.
 Despite this, the term "hunting boomerang" has become the popular term in modern usage for straight flying boomerangs.
 Returning boomerang hunting tactics were rare historically and even more rare today.
 The most effective way to hunt with a stick is with the straight flying variety.

 This whole conversation becomes even more confusing when one thinks about what a throwstick is, historically.
 "Throwsticks" did not all fly, and some were used to throw spears, which are sticks themselves....
 So the term throwstick is not necessarily the best term to describe straight flying hunting sticks either, although it does apply.
+We have chosen to use this term for the name of our company, despite this issue.

 What Types Of Game Can Be Taken With A Throwstick?